 Negative emotion can be useful.

 Both Losada and Barbara Fredrickson modeled human performance against positive and negative emotion using a three-dimensional non-linear, dynamic system.
+That modeling has now been shown to be bogus, but for historical purposes, I preserved my original attempt to explain the math.

-Lets start with a hypothetical model of happiness:
+Let's start with a hypothetical model of happiness:

 Happiness (value of 0 to 10) = Money (value of 0 to 5) + Optimism (value of 0 to 3) + Gratitude (value of 0 to 2)